lucane-asturias/rolldice-app/README.md

-# This project was bootstrapped with create-react app.

 This project is intended to study React while following the Colt Steele's React course on Udemy.

+## About

-If you press the button, the die will roll randomly into different number.
+If you press the button, the die will roll randomly into different numbers